Infinity Online

 Infinity Online is a free action MMOG created by the Korean software company Windysoft.
 It was supposed to be released on October 12, 2006, but due to an IDC problem, was released internationally on October 17.
 Gameplay is similar in style to Rakion with separate game rooms for players to enter, and players have the option of using a mouse and keyboard or a controller to control their character.
 There are both player versus player and mission modes where players cooperate to defeat AI enemies.
 The in-game currency is the luna.
 Game Tribe is currently working on the Europe version of Infinity Online.

 For contractual and other reasons, Gametribe has implemented an IP block on users in the United States.

+Gameplay

 PvP

 In PvP mode, players can host a game with guards or without guards.
 In a game with guards, each player receives four guards (different guards can be purchased with luna) and can use a number of items spread throughout the map to aid them or harm other players.
 A game without guards does not include items.
 Additionally, hosts can choose to make the matches free-for-all (solo), team (players designate teams), or random (teams chosen randomly).